sentinel-hub/collections/collections/analysis-ready-planetscope/sandbox-data.md

-# Analysis Ready PlanetScope Sandbox Data
+# Analysis-Ready PlanetScope Sandbox Data
 <!---
 TODO: add links
 -->

-<p>Analysis Ready PlanetScope is Planet's medium resolution time series dataset.
-It is an enhanced 4-band PlanetScope data product boasting a high degree of data consistency over time.
-It aims to eliminate the data preparation burden inherent with minimally processed PlanetScope products (L0,L1,L2) while retaining or enhancing all of the benefits of daily imagery at 3m spatial resolution.
-It has been radiometrically and geometrically calibrated.
-It includes a temporally-developed cloud mask.
-This version contains "no data" values where clouds have been masked.</p>

-<p>A collection of Analysis Ready PlanetScope for a limited area and time of interest is available with the CC-BY-SA license.</p>
+<p> This sandbox collection of  <a href="ask Karla">Analysis-ready Planetscope</a> offers a limited area and time of interest.
+Only Planet accounts and Sentinel Hub accounts with a paid subscription have access under the <a href="https://creativecommons.org/licenses/by-nc/4.0/">CC-BY-NC license.</a></p>

 ## Collections